 1. Why am I facing multiple charges for one theft?

 Because prosecutors stack charges to increase leverage and cover multiple theories.
+This often results in cases appearing more serious than they actually are, particularly in early stages.

 2. Is dealing in stolen property always charged with grand theft?